 HOW DOES A VPN WORK?

 Let’s start with the basic idea of internet communication.
-Suppose you’re at your desk and you want to access a website like ZDNet.
+Suppose you’re at your Lao Guesthouse, or anywhere in the world, and you want to access a website.
 To do this, your computer initiates a request by sending some packets.
-If you’re in an office, those packets often travel through switches and routers on your LAN before they are transferred to the public internet through a router.
+If you’re in an office or even guesthouse, those packets often travel through switches and routers on your LAN before they are transferred to the public internet through a router.

 Once on the public internet, those packets travel through a bunch of computers.
-A separate request is made to a series of name servers to translate the DNS name ZDNet.com to an IP address.
-That information is sent back to your browser, which then sends the request, again, through a bunch of computers on the public internet.
-Eventually, it reaches the ZDNet infrastructure, which also routes those packets, then grabs a web page (which is a bunch of separate elements), and sends all that back to you.
+A separate request is made to a series of name servers to translate the DNS name to an IP address.
+That information is sent back to your browser, which then sends the request, again, through multiple computers on the public internet.
+Eventually, it reaches the website you are after, which also routes those packets, then grabs a web page (which is a bunch of separate elements), and sends all that back to you.

-Each internet request usually results in a whole series of communication events between multiple points.
-The way a VPN works is by encrypting those packets at the originating point, often hiding not only the data but also the information about your originating IP address.
+Each internet request typically results in a whole series of communication events between multiple points.
+A VPN works by encrypting packets at the originating point, often hiding not only the data but also the information about your originating IP address.
 The VPN software on your end then sends those packets to the VPN server at some destination point, decrypting that information.

 - NordVPN Best budget VPN for torrenting.
 No logs and offers specific servers for torrenting